-In-House noticeboards, weekly school bulletins, the Boarding Parents Gazette and the School website ggs.wa.edu.au/parent-hub/ are the main forms of communication for boarders and parents.
+In-House noticeboards, weekly school bulletins, and the School website ggs.wa.edu.au/parent-hub/ are the main forms of communication for boarders and parents.

 A day in the life of a boarder

 During the school week, Boarders adhere to a daily routine that has been carefully refined to match student needs and responsibilities.